 All News / Press Releases /

-Marler Clark files multiple E. coli Lawsuits
+Marler Clark files multiple E. coli lawsuits

 In November 2024, the CDC and FDA began an investigation into an outbreak of E. coli O157:H7.
-By the time the CDC and FDA closed the investigation in January 2025, the outbreak included 89 people across 15 states: AR (2), CO (1), IL (7), IN (8), KS (1), KY (1), MO (50)[1], MT (1), ND (2), NE (3), OH (8), PA (1), SD (1), TN (1), WI (2).
-Onset dates ranged from November 4, 2024, to November 30, 2024.
-Ages ranged from 4 to 90 years, with a median age of 24.
+By the time the CDC and FDA closed the investigation in January 2025, the outbreak included 89 people across 15 states, including AR (2), CO (1), IL (7), IN (8), KS (1), KY (1), MO (50)[1], MT (1), ND (2), NE (3), OH (8), PA (1), SD (1), TN (1), and WI (2).
+Onset dates ranged from November 4 to 30, 2024.
+Individuals impacted ranged in age from four to 90 years, with a median age of 24.
 Outcome information was available for 74 cases, of which 36 (49%) were hospitalized.
-There were 7 reported cases of HUS, and 1 death attributed to the outbreak.
-All cases were linked by whole genome sequencing (WGS) to each other.[2]
-See NCBI WGS Tree of Outbreak Cases.
+There were seven reported cases of HUS and one death attributed to the outbreak.
+All cases were linked to each other by whole genome sequencing (WGS).[2]
+Refer to the NCBI WGS Tree of Outbreak Cases for more information.

-“Because we represent people and families from several states that were WGS matches to each other, it was not long until our on-staff Epidemiologist determined that the common link was that all clients consumed Taylor Farms romaine lettuce in the outbreak period.
-Had the CDC and FDA been allowed to do their jobs they would have publicized the same conclusion,” said Marler.
+“Because we represent people and families from several states that were whole genome sequencing (WGS) matches to each other, our on-staff epidemiologist was able to determine that all clients consumed Taylor Farms romaine lettuce in the outbreak period.
+Had the CDC and FDA been allowed to do their jobs, they would have publicized the same conclusion,” said Marler.

-See, complaints: Carnaghi, Graham, Mujkanovic, Swearington, Everding, George, Hasenour and Hefling.
+See, complaints: Carnaghi, Graham, Mujkanovic, Swearington, Everding, George, Hasenour, and Hefling.

-To contact Bill, reach out to Julie Dueck at jdueck@marlerclark.com or 1-206-930-4220.
+To contact Bill, reach out to Julie Dueck at jdueck@marlerclark.com or (206) 930-4220.

 [2] “What is whole genome sequencing (WGS) and why is it pivotal in foodborne illness investigations?”

-[3] Taylor Farms was also the source of an onion E. coli O157:H7 outbreak in 2024 that caused 104 illnesses, 34 hospitalizations and 1 death.
+[3] Taylor Farms was also the source of an onion E. coli O157:H7 outbreak in 2024 that caused 104 illnesses, 34 hospitalizations, and one death.
 See, Outbreak Investigation of E. coli O157:H7: Onions (October 2024).

 Get Help